The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Introduction

 On the other hand, \cite[Lemma~3.5]{burq2010strichartz} (which used the result of \cite{sullivan1979density}, saying that $P_\Gamma(0)=\delta$) shows that with assumptions above, the topological pressure of its geodesic flow is

 Then the topological pressure condition $P_\Gamma(\frac{1}{2})<0$ is equivalent to

-Our main result is that the topological pressure associated to the dynamic system with normally hyperbolic trapping is negative. \begin{thm} Suppose $\Gamma$ is the trapped set of a flow with $\infty-$normally hyperbolic trapping, then $P_{\Gamma}(0)=0$, and
+Our main result is that the topological pressure associated with the dynamical system with normally hyperbolic trapping is negative. \begin{thm} Suppose $\Gamma$ is the trapped set of a flow with $\infty-$normally hyperbolic trapping, then $P_{\Gamma}(0)=0$, and

 for any $s>0$.
 In particular, $P_\Gamma(\frac{1}{2})<0$. \end{thm}

 We will show that the trapping of the null geodesic flow in the Kerr and Kerr-de Sitter spacetimes is $\infty-$normally hyperbolic, hence it has negative topological pressure.